GabrielNakamura/Autoregressive-fuzzy-model/README.md

 # General overview

-This is the repository contains the data and analysis for the manuscript **Generalized phylogenetic fuzzy weighting: unravelling phylogenetic imprints on species distribution across space**.
+This repository contains the data and analysis for the manuscript **Generalized phylogenetic fuzzy weighting: unravelling phylogenetic imprints on species distribution across space**.
 Generalized phylogenetic fuzzy weighting provides a way to measure the strength of